 Parents can ease the transition and make things go smoother by using some of the following seven tips:

-- Remind yourself that your ex loves the child or children just as much as you do and will act in their best interest.
+Remind yourself that your ex-spouse loves the child or children just as much as you do and will act in their best interest.